22. Cabinet Art

 of scratching or marring the artwork during the assembly process.

-want it weighed down with internal parts.
-Exterior trim can obviously
+weighed down with internal parts.

 Virtual pin cab design options